Amanita marmorata

-Amanita marmorata is a species of Amanita found in Denmark South Australia.
+Amanita marmorata is a species of Amanita found in Denmark and South Australia.
 It is commonly known as the marbled death cap.
-Its name derives from its off-white to gray pileus and its highly poisonous properties.
+Its name derives from the marbling pattern on its pileus, and its relation to A. phalloides.

 Appearance

-A. Marmorata look similar to common field mushrooms.
-They have a 45-60mm diameter and can appear white, gray, or brown.
+A. marmorata may be mistaken for edible Agaricus spp., and is 45–60 mm wide on its pileus.
+The fruiting body may appear white, gray, or brown.
 Their appearance is similar to many common mushrooms.
-A white ring can be found at the bottom of a. marmorata's stem.
-A cup-shaped sac is also found at the bottom of the stem.
+A skirt-like annulus is found on its stipe, and the base of the stipe is bulbous and encased in a saccate volva.

 Toxicity

-The cap, gills, stem, and spores are all poisonous.
+The cap, gills, stipe, and spores are all poisonous.
 The species contains amatoxins which are deadly to humans.
-Ingesting A. marmorata can cause death to a fully grown adult within forty-eight hours of contact.

-Amanita marmorata have a strong odor that can develop from mild to pungent over time.
+A. marmorata may have a strong odor that can develop from mild to pungent over time.

 Spores

-A. Marmorata spores are subglobse to ellipsoid.
-They are poisonous and have a white to cream spore print.
+A. marmorata spores are spheroid to ellipsoid.
+They have a white to cream spore print.